Fatal shooting of Black teen roils liberal town in Oregon

 Ellison’s death recalled the killing exactly eight years earlier of Jordan Davis, a Black 17-year-old high school student, who was gunned down by a white man in Florida following an argument over loud music.
 Michael Dunn was convicted of murder and sentenced to life in prison.

 The Oregon shooting has attracted national attention.
-A lobby group headed by former Rep. Gabby Giffords of Arizona, who survived being shot in the head, called the slaying “senseless.”
+A lobby group headed by former Rep. Gabby Giffords of Arizona, who survived being shot in the head in 2011, called the slaying “senseless.”

 “Listening to music should never end in death.
 The presence of a gun turns disputes deadly, and the victims are disproportionately people of color,” the group said on Facebook.